A child must be five years old on or before August 31, 2021 to begin kindergarten.

 North Carolina law requires the following immunizations for students:5 DTP/DTaP (Diphtheria, Tetanus, Whooping Cough) If the fourth dose is on or after the fourth birthday, fifth dose is not required.
 4 Polio – IPV3 doses are acceptable if the last dose was given on or after the fourth birthday.
 1 HIB (Haemophilus Influenza B)Must be given at 15 months of age and before five years of age.
 Not required after age five.
 2 MeaslesOne dose after the first birthday and before 16 months, and second dose before enrolling in school.
 Usually given as MMR (measles, mumps, rubella).

-One does after 12 months and before 16 months, and second dose before enrolling in school.
+One dose after 12 months and before 16 months, and second dose before enrolling in school.
 Usually given as MMR (measles, mumps, rubella).

 One dose on or after 12 months and before 16 months.